Our latest performance – April 2018 to March 2019

 Leasehold service charges

 Targets have been exceeded when collecting leasehold service charges with 105.34% collection target being achieved.
 99.27% of major-works charges were also collected.
 To maximise income collection a range of payment methods and financial assistance packages are available.

 Between April 2018 and March 2019, 1,412 anti-social behaviour cases were opened, of which 91.50% were acknowledged and investigated within timescale.
 It is our aim to resolve anti-social behaviour cases without the need for legal action – we did this for 97.80% of cases reported.

 We aim to keep rent loss in empty homes to a minimum, and for April 2018 to March 2019 rent loss was 3.40%.

 Rent and income

-We exceeded the targets set for rent collection and 99.51% of customers that contacted us for rent or debt advice were satisfied with the help and support we were able to provide.
-We aim to keep current tenants and former tenant rent arrears as low as possible and targets have been met during April 2017 and September 2017.
+We collected 99.26% of the rent due from tenants and 96.62% of customers that contacted us for rent or debt advice were satisfied with the help and support we were able to provide.
+We aim to keep current tenants and former tenant rent arrears as low as possible and current rent arrears collection is 3.32% and former tenant collection is 2.38%.

 We aim to support our tenants to stay in their properties and maintain their tenancies for longer.
 We do this by providing rent and advice, providing properties that meet their needs and which allow them to live in a clean, well maintained environment.
 The percentage of tenancies terminated remain low from April to March 2019 at 8.26%.